-The Tamron SP 85mm F/1.8 was launched earlier this year for both the Nikon F and the Canon EF mounts.
+The Tamron SP 85mm F/1.8 was launched early 2016 for both the Nikon F and the Canon EF mounts.
 Later they also added the Sony A-mount to this.
 The Tamron SP 85mm F/1.8 is essentially a portrait lens.
 It is a mid-focal length fast prime with an aperture of f/1.8.
 Fast primes are much sought after for the simple reason that they can gather a lot of light, in most situations and also because they can easily produce those shallow depth of field effects.

 - Superior resolving power and attractive bokeh